Construction Resume Examples and Writing Tips

 Construction Resume Example (Text Only)

-Responsible for layout, design and production of site plans and preliminary blueprints for commercial office, retail, and residential projects.
-Distribute, use, and maintain materials (including construction materials, machinery, and hand-held tools) for team of up to 20 workers.
+Responsible for layout, design, and production of site plans and preliminary blueprints for commercial office, retail, and residential projects.
+Distribute, use, and maintain materials for team of up to 20 workers.
 Maintain safe, clean work areas of up to 60,000 square feet.
+Key projects:

-- Red River Shopping Mall (56K sq. ft.; 24.9M budget): Successfully streamlined construction designs and processes to ensure on-time execution of 7-store strip mall.
+• Red River Shopping Mall (56K sq. ft., 24.9M budget): Successfully streamlined construction designs and processes to ensure on-time execution of seven-store strip mall.